department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/norms-communication.md

 #### Gray areas

 Questions are bound to come up that fall somewhere between "How do I?" and "What do I?"
-In these cases, internal contractors should direct VA contractors to the DSVA Product Manager, who will decide how to handle the request for information or question to be answered.
+In these cases, internal contractors should direct VA contractors to the DSVA Product Manager, who will decide how to handle the question/request.

 We will track these "gray areas," so we can document our responses to them and decrease the amount of time the DSVA Product Manager needs to spend on them in the future.